prathamingale49/auto-attempt-portfolio/content/pages/index.md

     title: >-
       I'm an engineer, designer, creator, and a learner.
     subtitle: >-
-      Welcome to my website, this should be a pretty comprehensive collection of my projects and my experience.
+      Welcome to my website, which should be a pretty comprehensive collection of my projects and my experience.
 I'm currently an electrical engineering student at Georgia Tech, and I'm always keen to learn a new skill and try new challenges.
     styles: